Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server--logical-services.md

 ****Physical Windows Server Hosting of Logical Services****

 Internet Information Services is used to host the various logical services.
-The hosting may be monitored and customized by using the Genus App Services Management Console.
+The hosting may be monitored and customized by using the Genus Services Management Console.

-A separate IIS Application Pool, the "Genus App Services Web Site AppPool", is installed by the Genus App Services Installer and is hosted in a separate w3wp.exe process.
-The "Genus App Services Web Site" is installed by the Genus App Services Installer and hosted by the "Genus App Services Web Site AppPool".
+A separate IIS Application Pool, the "Genus Services Web Site AppPool", is installed by the Genus Services Installer and is hosted in a separate w3wp.exe process.
+The "Genus Services Web Site" is installed by the Genus Services Installer and hosted by the "Genus Services Web Site AppPool".